Categories

 To get a complete understanding of why holds are different from retention policies and labels, check out this article.

-5.3.2.2.
+4.3.2.2.
 Does litigation hold qualify as a backup solution?

-To learn more about eDiscovery Holds, and how it does NOT serve as a backup solution, check out this article.
+To learn more about eDiscovery Holds, and how it does not serve as a backup solution, check out this article.

 While the native settings offered by Microsoft are helpful in retaining your data, they do not serve as a backup solution.
 Microsoft is not responsible for backing up your data and they recommend using third-party apps for backup.
 Don’t take our word for it; here is an extract from their Services Agreement (Section 6.b).